xiegeo/modbusone/README.md

 Contribution to new or existing functionally, or just changing a private identifier public are welcome, as well as documentation, test, example code or any other improvements.

 ## Breaking Changes

+TBA (failover development branch):
+    NewRTUPacketReader returns PacketReader interface instead of io.Reader.
+When a new RTU server or client receives a SerialContext, it will test if it is also a PacketReader, and only create a new NewRTUPacketReader if not.

 2017-06-13
     Removed dependency on goburrow/serial.
 All serial connections should be created with NewSerialContext, which can accept any ReadWriteCloser